2 Survey Mitigation

 SCHEMA.SMIT_SURVEYCODE_LINES

-Metadata tables for associated survey strata are named as follows:
+There are three tables containing metadata for the associated survey strata.
+They are named as follows:

 2.16.2 Table 1.
 NEFSC Scientific Survey names and survey codes